Becoming a Supervisor

 What does a supervisor do?

-A supervisor acts as the “glue” between the Rails Girls Summer of Code organizational team and the individual teams (students, coaches, and project mentors) they are assigned to.
-Their job is to regularly communicate with coaches and students and make sure all things are running smoothly.
+Supervisors act as the “glue” between the Rails Girls Summer of Code organizational team and the individual teams (students, coaches, and project mentors) they are assigned to.
+Their purpose is to regularly communicate with coaches and students and make sure everything is running smoothly.

-The supervisor will be the team’s contact person for all organizational aspects and should also make sure that all non-coding to-dos required by Summer of Code — such as blog posts for the RGSoC blog or participation in the conference raffle — are done.
+The supervisor will be the team’s contact person for all organizational aspects and should also make sure that all non-coding tasks required by the program — such as writing blog posts — are done.

 Don’t worry!
-We’ll give you a checklist and deadlines, and we will nudge you gently if you forget about some of them.
+We’ll give you a checklist (including deadlines) and will give you a friendly reminder if you forget about any of them.

 But I can't code!
 Can I be a supervisor anyway?